-If you’re anything like us, you don’t need any more stuff for your birthday.
-A lot of us have too much stuff and we don’t necessarily want lots and lots of things for our birthday.
+If your donors are anything like the rest of us, they don’t need more stuff for their birthdays.
+A lot of us have too much as it is and believe it or not, we don’t actually need another five pairs of novelty socks.

-Over USD $1 billion from Facebook birthday fundraisers
+Over USD $1 billion raised from Facebook birthday fundraisers

-Many of our clients now see Facebook birthday fundraising as a significant proportion of their income, with some clients raising millions of dollars, pounds, and euros from birthday fundraising.
+Many of our customers see Facebook birthday fundraising as a significant proportion of their income, with some customers raising millions of dollars, pounds, and euros from birthday fundraising.

 More Facebook Birthday Fundraising = more amazing supporters

-What’s exciting for us at GivePanel is that we see that a lot of these birthday fundraisers are not started by people who might be already supporting your charity, but by people who are not on your supporter database.
+Despite the recent decline in income, birthday fundraising can still form a core part of your Facebook fundraising strategy and here’s why.
+At GivePanel we see that a lot of these birthday fundraisers are not started by people who might be already supporting your charity, but by people who are not on your supporter database.

-What we you know, when we estimate this, Facebook have said that I’ve given the stat that 45 million people have either donated, or set up a Facebook fundraiser, which means there’s a lot of people on Facebook that have not done a birthday fundraiser, we estimate that less than 1% of Facebook users have actually done a birthday fundraiser.
+Facebook has stated that 45 million people have either donated or set up a Facebook birthday fundraiser, which only means one thing.
+There are a lot of people on Facebook that have not yet created a birthday fundraiser!
+In fact, we estimate that less than 1% of Facebook users actually have.